 More about: Lisbon in 1 Day: everything you need to know

 Lisbon is a city with lots to see and do.
 But you won't always be lucky enough to have several days to visit it.
-If you only have 24 hours to discover the Portuguese capital, don't worry.
-If you organise yourself well, you can visit the most important monuments in just one day.
+If you only have 24 hours to explore the Portuguese capital, don't worry.
+If you plan well, you can visit the most important monuments in just one day.

 Start the day with the best views: the Portas do Sol viewpoint in Alfama

 Lisbon is known as "the city of seven hills".
 The city itself grows around them.
-Thanks to this terrain, we can enjoy several panoramic views of the entire city.
-In my opinion, the best view is from the Portas do Sol viewpoint.
-Nearby there are several terraces where you can have a good breakfast while enjoying the views and recharging your batteries to start the day
+Thanks to this terrain, we have the opportunity to enjoy several panoramic views of the entire city.
+The best view, in my opinion, is from the Portas do Sol viewpoint.
+Nearby there are several terraces where you can enjoy a good breakfast while taking in the views and recharging your batteries to start the day

-Another way to discover the essentials of Lisbon is by taking a guided tour, some of which offer the best things to see and do in the city centre.
-Just bear in mind the times and check the route of each tour beforehand so you don't miss anything.
+Another way to get to know the essentials of Lisbon is by taking a guided tour, some of which offer the best things to see and do in the city centre.
+Just be sure to check the times and itinerary of each tour beforehand so you don't miss anything.

 Stroll through the historic Alfama district